ajitnoogler/Devops-Ajits-Learning/perf_debug.md

 load average: 0.75, 1.20, 0.90
                 ↑     ↑     ↑
             1 min  5 min  15 min

+$ uptime
+ 16:45:03 up 3 days,  5:01,  2 users,  load average: 20.15, 19.87, 18.45  <=== // High load average example

+✅ Interpreted as:

+    20.15 processes waiting/running in the last 1 minute

+    19.87 in the last 5 minutes

+    18.45 in the last 15 minutes

+👉 If the system only has 4 CPU cores, this is 5× overload!
 ```

 ==================================================

 If your system has 4 cores: